Xinloiazn/ticket-lifecycle/README.md

 <br />
 <br />
 <p>
-  And there you have it.
-This was just a very simple scenario of the creation of a ticket by a user, assignment and communication of a ticket between agents, and ultimately it's resolution.
+  This was a very simplistic scenario of the creation of a ticket by a user, how the ticket is assigned and displays the communication of a ticket between agents; subsequently resulting in a resolution.
 </p>
 <p>
-  There many other scenarios that can happen during the handling of a ticket.
-Sometimes a ticket has to be reassigned to a different department.
-Other times it's priority needs to be escalated.
-Or sometimes it needs to be both reassigned and escalated.
+  There are additional scenarios that can also happen while a ticket is being assessed.
+A ticket can either be reassigned to a different department, escalated in severeity level, or needs to be both reassigned to a more qualified agent/department to handle the issue, depending on business impacts.
 </p>
 <p>
-  I hope this tutorial helps you understand what can typically go on behind the scenes of a help desk department.
-During any given day, help desk agents can have anywere between just 10 tickets all the way up to hundreds of tickets in their pipeline.
-So if this is something you'd like to do, just keep that in mind.
+  I hope this tutorial helps you understand and have a better general overview of a life-cycle of a ticket.
+Help desk agents can expect to regularly deal with anywere between 10 to 100 tickets during their day depeneding on the company size.
 </p>